doreenhii/noetherPerception/noetherTheorem.md

 	</p>
 	<p>then the following conservation law holds: $p_\mu  \zeta^\mu - H\tau = \text{constant}$</p>
 	<p style="margin: -2em 0 1em 50px;">
-		$p_\mu$ are the canonical momentum conjugate, $p_\mu \equiv \frac{\partial L}{\partial \dot{q}^\mu}$. $H$ is the Hamiltonian, $H \equiv p_\mu \dot{q}^\mu - L$.
+		$p_\mu$ are the canonical momentum conjugates, $p_\mu \equiv \frac{\partial L}{\partial \dot{q}^\mu}$. $H$ is the Hamiltonian, $H \equiv p_\mu \dot{q}^\mu - L$.
 	</p>
 	</details>
 </div>

 <p>
 	The implication of Noether's theorem is that, invariance (symmetries) in nature are related to their corresponding conservation laws through the least action principle.
 Invariants of Lagrangian always have their corresponding conservation laws.
 Identifying the conservation law means that we identified some fundamental laws of nature.
-The explanation for human perception the becomes: perceptual constancy occurs because perception abides under the conservation law of xxx.
+The explanation for human perception then becomes: perceptual constancy occurs because perception abides by the conservation law of xxx.
 There is no dispute &#8212; that is how nature works.
 The goal of this project is to be able to write out mathematically the conservation laws of human perception.
 </p>
 <p>
 <div class="row uniform">